fedefloris/Libft/README.md

 # Libft - 42Born2Code
 My implementation of some of the Standard C Library functions + some additional ones.

+## What is libft?
+The goal of this project is to re-implement some standard C library functions + some additional ones that we'll be allowed to use in every project written in C.

 For more details look at the [subject](subject.pdf)

 ## How do I use the library?